2018-12-02 15:49:25 Robert E. Smith, PhD, Founder, The Change Shop

 When Training Isn’t Enough

 When it comes to making changes at work, leaders often turn to the most obvious tool—training—and end up spending a small fortune to train people on new systems they do not agree with or are not fully committed to in the first place.
-Training alone is inadequate to address the attitudes and mindset factors that are most critical to creating buy-in and change success.
+Training, while critically important, taken alone is inadequate to address the attitudes and mindset factors that are most critical to creating buy-in and change success.
 Assessing change-related attitudes is the first step toward effectively engaging the team.
 Once these attitudes have been assessed, training programs can be tailored to address needed capabilities, training, and communication areas.

 Making it Work